 Recommended basic skills courses are

 - College Quantitative Literacy for MAT 135 or MAT 120

 Psychologists study the behavior of individuals and groups and often help individuals achieve satisfactory personal adjustments.
 Their work includes varied activities such as teaching in colleges and universities, counseling and psychotherapy, psychological testing, planning and conducting training programs for workers, performing basic and applied research, advising on psychological methods and theories, and administering psychology programs in hospitals, clinics, research laboratories, etc. Students pursuing a bachelor’s degree in psychology can fulfill lower division requirements at Pikes Peak Community College.
 Students should note that graduate degrees are required for most professional positions in psychology.

 NOTE: Psychology majors are advised to complete PSY 101 and PSY 102 .

 Students may follow the degree with designation in Psychology or transfer guide in Psychology to a particular four-year college or university.
 Consult your Faculty Advisor to assist you in determining the best pathway for you.

 Program Learning Outcomes

-Upon completion of the Psychology program, students should be able to:
+Upon completion of the Psychology degree program, students should be able to:

 - Recognize content as specified by the American Psychological Association (APA) Guidelines for the Undergraduate Psychology Major